Arizona man charged after girls found in enclosed trailer – KION546

 Both the U.S. Attorney’s Office in Arizona and Zickerman declined to comment following Thursday’s court hearing, as did two women who were sitting in the gallery and met with Zickerman.

-U.S. Magistrate Judge Camille Bibles ordered that Bateman remain behind bars while the case wind through the courts, noting she was concerned about young girls in vulnerable positions.
+U.S. Magistrate Judge Camille Bibles ordered that Bateman remain behind bars while the case wind through the courts.
+She noted Bateman is a pilot and survivalist who has followers and international contacts who might help with financial or other resources on a moment’s notice.
+She said she also was concerned about young girls in vulnerable positions.

 “Courts have a tremendous interest in protecting people who can’t protect themselves,” she said.

-Bateman listed a home address in Colorado City, where a patchwork of devout members of the polygamous Fundamentalist Church of Jesus Christ of Latter-Day Saints, or FLDS, ex-church members and those who don’t practice the beliefs live.
+Bateman listed a home address in Colorado City, where a patchwork of devout members of the polygamous FLDS, ex-church members and those who don’t practice the beliefs live.
 Both Colorado City and its sister community of Hildale, Utah, have seen significant cultural shifts in recent years.